General Condition Information

 - Tetrahydrobiopterin deficiency

 - This condition is one type of a group of rare conditions known as tetrahydrobiopterin deficiencies.
-Only a few babies are born with tetrahydrobiopterin deficiencies in the United States per year.
+Fewer than 10 babies are born with tetrahydrobiopterin deficiencies each year in the United States.

 What is Biopterin defect in cofactor regeneration